There are 3 steps to creating a video and putting it into your Canvas course:

 Voila!
 Your beautiful video is ready for its debut.

 (If you'd rather embed the video into a Canvas Content Page, copy the 3cMediaSolutions Embed Code.
-Edit the Canvas Page where you'd like the video embedded, click HTML Editor, paste the embed code.
+Edit the Canvas Page where you'd like the video embedded, click the embed icon symbol (it looks like a cloud), paste the embed code.
 To avoid having scroll bars, change the 2nd "width" to 680, and the 2nd "height" to 390, like this:

 For help, put in a ticket to the Online Ed help team.)